Trust: A Hebrew Word Study

 There is no security or trust outside of Him.
 In Him, there is nothing to fear.

-The second letter of the Hebrew word for trust is a tet and it is a picture of something coiled like a snake or I have also read it can be like a basket When making a basket the fibers are wrapped and coiled around in the weaving process.
-I think of how a baby loves to be swaddled and wrapped tightly in a blanket.
-It seems to be soothing to babies to be wrapped in this way.
+The second letter of the Hebrew word for trust "betach" is a "tet" and it is a picture of something wrapped or coiled like a snake or I have also read it can be like a basket in terms of its weave.
+The concept of wrapping can be related to how a baby loves to be swaddled and wound tightly in a blanket.
+It seems to be soothing to babies to be bundledin this way.
 To be unswaddled biblically was a likened to abandonment.

 As for your nativity, on the day you were born your navel cord was not cut, nor were you washed in water to cleanse you; you were not rubbed with salt nor wrapped in swaddling cloths.

 — Ezekiel 16:4

-It can also represent distinguishing what is good, as the reference to the snake would exhibit, in that a snake has a dual forked tongue that it tastes the atmosphere around it with.
+"Tet" can also represent distinguishing what is good through experience, as the reference to the snake would exhibit, in that a snake has a dual forked tongue that it tastes the atmosphere around it with.
 The letter "tet" is the first letter in the Hebrew word for good

 Oh, taste and see that the LORD is good; Blessed is the man who trusts in Him!

 — Psalm 34:8

-Trust is to Distinguish that He is good and to be wrapped and swaddled in the goodness of His everlasting arms
+Trust has to do with distinguishing that He is good and to be wrapped and swaddled in the goodness of His everlasting arms